German Shorthaired Pointer

 - Epidermolysis bullosa (skin blistering in response to trauma – can be severe)

-- Autoimmune disease (causing inflammation, scaling and ulceration on the face, progressing to other areas)
+- Cutaneous lupus erythematosus (autoimmune disease) (inflammation, scaling and ulceration on the face, progressing to other areas)

 - Muscular dystrophy (skeletal muscle wasting and weakness)